Last Updated on

 - Massage Spa Web Design, SEO Project • Treat Your Feet

-Here’s what the SEO title looks like on one of our project pages:
+Here’s what the SEO title looks like on one of our project pages when it was using the Divi theme:

-If you were providing SEO services, and you had hundreds of projects, this could save you a ton of time.
+If you had hundreds of projects, this could save you a ton of time.
 You could use city names for your projects’ categories or tags if you wanted to optimize each project for one or more areas.
 If you define more than one category or tag, they would all show up in the title or meta description as well.

 Where to Define Templates for the SEO Title and Meta Description in the Yoast Plugin